Hooldoombe History, Family Crest & Coats of Arms

 Further to the north, Hoddam is parish in the county of Dumfries, Scotland.
 "This parish comprehends the ancient parishes of Hoddam, Luce, and Ecclesfechan, which were united in 1609.
 Hoddam, in ancient charters, is spelt Hodholm and Hodolm, signifying 'the head of the holm,' and is supposed to have derived that appellation from its situation on the bank of the river Annan, where the ground is flat and rich, and what is usually called holm land."

-Important Dates for the Hooldoombe family
+Early History of the Hooldoombe family

 This web page shows only a small excerpt of our Hooldoombe research.
 Another 104 words (7 lines of text) covering the years 1486, 1480, 1505, 1486, 1480, 1452, 1519, 1653 and 1683 are included under the topic Early Hooldoombe History in all our PDF Extended History products and printed products wherever possible.